jaeckanaquth/jaeckanaquth/README.md

 - [LinkedIn](https://www.linkedin.com/in/anmol-dudani-k/)

 ## About Me
 Motivated, teamwork-oriented, and responsible Senior DevOps Engineer with a strong foundation in Data Science.
-I have a Master's degree specialized in Big Data and various certificates in Data Science and Machine Learning.
+I have a Master's degree specialising in Big Data and various certificates in Data Science and Machine Learning.

 ## Skills
 - **Programming Languages:** Python, SQL, C